 Another way to reduce our greenhouse gas emissions is by improving energy efficiency around the home or work-place.
 This can have the additional benefit of reducing costs for home and business owners through lower electricity bills.
 Simple things such as turning off lights when not in use, drying clothes on a clothes-line rather than using an electric dryer, installing water efficient shower heads, dropping the heating thermostat by a degree or two in winter and using LED light-globes, will all save energy.

 Installing energy efficient equipment such as heat pumps and solar and gas instantaneous hot water units, as well as ceiling insulation, draught sealing around doors and double glazing for windows will make further energy savings for households and businesses as well as to the State’s greenhouse gas emissions.

 More information about reducing energy can be found in the ’What you can do’ section of our website.

-The Tasmanian Government, in partnership with Aurora Energy, has committed up to $10 million for the Tasmanian Energy Efficiency Loan Scheme.
-This will provide no interest loans for Tasmanian households and businesses to install energy efficient equipment and appliances.
-The final design of the Tasmanian Energy Efficiency Loan Scheme will be announced in coming months.
+The Tasmanian Government, in partnership with Aurora Energy, has committed up to $10 million for the Tasmanian Energy Efficiency Loan Scheme which provides no-interest loans for Tasmanian households and businesses to install energy efficient equipment and appliances.
+Further information can be find on Aurora Energy's website.